Mark Wahlberg: Career

-Music
+Music career

 Wahlberg first came to fame as the younger brother of Donnie Wahlberg of the successful boy band New Kids on the Block.
 Mark, at age 13, was one of the group's original members, along with Donnie, but quit after a few months.
 Danny Wood, Jordan Knight, Jonathan Knight and Joey McIntyre all joined the group after Mark had left.

 In 1990, Wahlberg began recording with dancers/rappers Scott Ross (Scottie Gee), Hector Barros (Hector the Booty Inspector), Anthony Thomas (Ashley Ace), and Terry Yancey (DJ-T) as Marky Mark and the Funky Bunch, earning a hit with "Good Vibrations" from their debut album Music for the People.
 The record, produced by brother Donnie, hit number one on the Billboard Hot 100, later becoming certified as a platinum single.
-The second single, "Wildside", peaked at number five on Billboard's Hot Singles Sales chart and at number 10 on the Billboard Hot 100.
+The second single, "Wildside", peaked at number five on Billboard's Hot Singles Sales chart and number 10 on the Billboard Hot 100.
 It was certified as a gold single.
 Marky Mark opened for the New Kids on the Block during their last tour.
-Marky Mark and the Funky Bunch also had their own video game, titled Marky Mark and the Funky Bunch: Make My Video, which despite the band's success, was a huge flop.
+Marky Mark and the Funky Bunch also had their own video game, titled Marky Mark and the Funky Bunch: Make My Video, which, despite the band's success, was a huge flop.
 The second Marky Mark and the Funky Bunch LP, You Gotta Believe, was not as successful as the first, yielding only a minor hit single in the title track.

 In December 1992, while performing on the British TV show The Word, Wahlberg praised Shabba Ranks, who had stated gay people should be crucified.
 GLAAD condemned him and berated Calvin Klein for using him to promote their products.
 A self-titled autobiographical picture book, Marky Mark, with images taken by Lynn Goldsmith and statements mostly by him, was also released.
 Trying to resuscitate his music career, he had shifted to Hamburg, where he was produced under the label of East West Records by Frank Peterson and Alex Christensen.